lee-jongwoo/count-block/README.md

 ````

-Use the **Count Block: Insert count block** command to create a block or wrap selected text.
+Use the **Count Block: Insert** command to create a block or wrap selected text.

 Invalid metrics, limits, or option names are shown in the footer.
 Top-level fenced blocks are supported in the initial release; nesting a count block inside a list or blockquote is not yet supported by the live editor footer.